What you should know

 Family law protection orders

 A protection order is another option to help you stay safe.
 It’s typically quicker and easier to get than a peace bond.
 (In Provincial Court, you may be able to get one on the same day.)
 You apply for this order under the BC Family Law Act.
 It can set out conditions your partner must follow.
 These might include:

 - how much, if any, contact they can have with you (and sometimes how they can communicate with you)

 - not going to your home, school, or workplace

 - not possessing weapons

 A protection order can also require the police to:

 - escort them while they gather up their belongings

 A protection order can also require your partner to report to the court.

-The BC government’s Victim Services and Violence Against Women Program Directory provides contact information for service providers across the province that assist women and children impacted by violence.
+The BC government’s Victim Services Directory provides contact information for service providers across BC that assist women and children impacted by violence.